 Shared writing is an important part of this stage.
 You could build your story in Clicker with a Word Bank full of vocabulary and phrases to inspire children and act as a stimulus for when they are planning their own changes to the story.
 You could model correcting spelling mistakes using the talking Spell Check tool here as well.
 Children can hear the story building, sentence by sentence, with the speech feedback too.
 They can instantly hear if the sentence flows and adds to the story and amend it if needed.
 This is a fantastic tool for developing writing stamina and editing skills.

 A Cloze Document can provide more support for children, particularly at the simple substitution stage.
 With the story added as the text you could use the Custom Suggestions option to provide alternatives with no right or wrong answer.
 You could also turn off the Suggestions so children can add their own ideas.
-This is another great way of modeling the style of text and vocabulary used in context.
+This is another great way of modelling the style of text and vocabulary used in context.

 At this stage, when retelling the story orally, children may be adding and substituting their own details.
 This could be a good time to re-use the resources you used previously and have children retell their story with changes to solidify their ideas before moving on to the final stage.